elerator/bachelor-thesis/README.md

 - Comparison of dense optical flow:
 Qualitative and quantitative investigation of differences and similarities between dense optical flow vectors retrieved using different techniques.

+- Movement synchrony: Analysis of differences of movement synchrony between conditions.